The short answer is:

 And it always was our favorite street: Broad Street was developed as a Philadelphia street going as far back as 1691!

-Broad Street even has a place in landlord and property management history with such incredible rental properties like the Divine Lorraine.
+Broad Street even has a place in landlord and property management history with incredible rental properties like the Divine Lorraine.

 And that’s why there is no 14th Street – Broad Street came and was named, before the other streets in our grid system!